 Extended Description

 While developers might expect that there is a very narrow time window between the time of check and time of use, there is still a race condition.
-An attacker could cause the software to slow down (e.g. with memory consumption), causing the time window to become larger.
+An attacker could cause the product to slow down (e.g. with memory consumption), causing the time window to become larger.
 Alternately, in some situations, the attacker could win the race by performing a large number of attacks.

 Relationships